arielherself/espresso/README.raw.md

 ----------

+## Endless paralysis in Lebanon

+After the crime comes the cover-up.
+The investigation of the massive explosion at Beirut’s port in 2020, which killed 218 people, was stalled for more than a year by legal challenges.
+Tarek Bitar, the judge overseeing it, had hoped to resume interrogating officials on Monday.
+Instead he has been charged with judicial misconduct by Lebanon’s top prosecutor—one of the officials whom Mr Bitar had sought to question.

+The judicial feud is yet another sign of Lebanon’s dysfunction.
+It has not had a president since October, and parliament has failed 11 times to elect a new one.
+Last year the caretaker cabinet went six months without meeting.
+More than three years into a financial crisis, Lebanon’s currency has lost 97% of its value.
+Annual inflation was 171% in 2022.
+Bailout talks with the IMF are stalled.
+Lebanon’s corrupt ruling class cannot agree on anything, it seems, except their collective taste for impunity.

+## What’s at stake in Cyprus

+Greek Cypriots hold a presidential election on Sunday.
+The front-runner is Nikos Christodoulides, who resigned last month as foreign minister because rivals in the ruling party were angry about his presidential ambitions.
+Mr Christodoulides, now an independent backed by left-of-centre parties, is unlikely to get more than 50% of the vote (as are the other 13 candidates).
+But he should win a run-off on February 12th.
+Turkish Cypriots living in the north of the [divided island ](https://www.economist.com/europe/2021/11/18/putting-cyprus-together-may-be-impossible)will not participate.

+One of Mr Christodoulides’s main challenges will be to manage the complex [energy politics](https://www.economist.com/interactive/briefing/2022/09/24/war-in-ukraine-has-reshaped-worlds-fuel-markets) of the eastern Mediterranean.
+Several international companies plan to start exploiting natural gas from the Cypriot seabed.
+Israel and Egypt are already exploring their own such deposits, while Turkey has failed to make any finds so far.
+Cyprus could sell gas to Egypt, some of which could be re-exported to Turkey.
+A costly pipeline project to carry gas between Crete, Greece and Italy is also being discussed.
+Mr Christodoulides’s priority will be to ensure that Cyprus’s long-awaited gas bonanza actually happens.

+## The Grammys might get it right, at last

+On Sunday American music’s great and good slap each others’ backs and dole out their annual awards.
+The sheer number of categories, at 91, speaks to the self-importance of the Recording Academy, which puts on the Grammys.
+That clubby self-regard has mired the awards show in controversy, prompting accusations of racism for snubs of black singers, and criticism for opaque voting procedures.

+This year, at least, the nominations reflect pop culture.
+Black artists are present in all the major categories and among the favourites; exciting young bands such as Idles, Turnstile and Wet Leg have nominations; and there is the chance for both Taylor Swift and Beyoncé to win the major awards that have, surprisingly, been denied them so far: song of the year for Ms Swift, and [album of the year for Beyoncé](https://www.economist.com/culture/2022/08/01/renaissance-is-a-clever-crowd-pleasing-pop-album).
+Still, all awards ceremonies end in one certainty: that come the morning after, someone, somewhere will be up in arms about the injustice of it all.

 ## Brain-activity patterns cluster with ideology

 Everyone knows the frustration of arguing with a stubborn opponent.
 New research suggests that those on opposite sides of the political spectrum do not merely fail to see eye to eye; their brains [behave differently](https://www.economist.com/science-and-technology/2023/02/02/people-of-different-opinions-process-political-data-differently) in ways that are stark enough to be detectable with fairly crude instruments.
 Two groups of researchers scanned the brains of left- and right-wingers as they were shown words and news clips.
 Using changes in blood flow as a proxy for neural activity, both found that the subjects’ brains responded in similar ways to neutral material, but diverged when presented with content about divisive topics like immigration.